odin-lang/odin-lang.org/content/docs/install.md

 ---
 title: Getting Started
 summary: Getting Started with Odin.
+Downloading, installing, and getting your first program to compile and run.
 weight: 1
 ---